OpenLocalizationTestOrg/azure-docs-pr-test.hu-HU/includes/relay-hybrid-connections-dotnet-get-started-server.md

                 var tokenProvider = TokenProvider.CreateSharedAccessSignatureTokenProvider(KeyName, Key);
                 var listener = new HybridConnectionListener(new Uri(string.Format("sb://{0}/{1}", RelayNamespace, ConnectionName)), tokenProvider);

-                // Subscribe toohello status events
+                // Subscribe to the status events.
                 listener.Connecting += (o, e) => { Console.WriteLine("Connecting"); };
                 listener.Offline += (o, e) => { Console.WriteLine("Offline"); };
                 listener.Online += (o, e) => { Console.WriteLine("Online"); };

-                // Opening hello listener will establish hello control channel to
+                // Opening the listener establishes the control channel to
-                // hello Azure Relay service. hello control channel will be continuously
+                // the Azure Relay service.
+The control channel is continuously
-                // maintained and reestablished when connectivity is disrupted. await listener.OpenAsync(cts.Token);
+                // maintained, and is reestablished when connectivity is disrupted. await listener.OpenAsync(cts.Token);
                 Console.WriteLine("Server listening");

-                // Providing callback for cancellation token that will close hello listener. cts.Token.Register(() => listener.CloseAsync(CancellationToken.None));
+                // Provide callback for a cancellation token that will close the listener. cts.Token.Register(() => listener.CloseAsync(CancellationToken.None));

-                // Start a new thread that will continuously read hello console. new Task(() => Console.In.ReadLineAsync().ContinueWith((s) => { cts.Cancel(); })).Start();
+                // Start a new thread that will continuously read the console. new Task(() => Console.In.ReadLineAsync().ContinueWith((s) => { cts.Cancel(); })).Start();

-                // Accept hello next available, pending connection request.
+                // Accept the next available, pending connection request.
-                // Shutting down hello listener will allow a clean exit with
+                // Shutting down the listener allows a clean exit.
-                // this method returning null
+                // This method returns null.
                 while (true)
                 {
                     var relayConnection = await listener.AcceptConnectionAsync();